Play

 Bethany Lake

-Bethany Lake is a playwright, novelist, and freelancer from Nova Scotia.
+Bethany Lake is a playwright, novelist, and freelance writer from Nova Scotia.
 As a playwright, she has had three of her plays produced in Halifax.
 Her play, No Animal, has been published in The Furious Gazelle, a literary magazine based in New York City.

-She is a regular contributor to Rue Morgue magazine, where she has conducted interviews with artists such as Mark Soper (1987’s Blood Rage) and Damien Leone (Terrifier, Terrifier 2).
+She is a regular contributor to Rue Morgue magazine, where she has conducted interviews with high-profile actors and directors such as Heather Langenkamp (A Nightmare on Elm Street), Mark Soper (The World According to Garp, Blood Rage) and Damien Leone (Terrifier, Terrifier 2).
 Bethany’s work has also appeared in The Big Takeover, PRISM international, and Write magazine.

-Her recently completed novel, Walk On (publisher TBD), began its development in the Alistair MacLeod Mentorship Program.
+Her first novel, In the Midst of Irrational Things (publisher TBD), began its development in the 2018 Alistair MacLeod Mentorship Program.

 Bethany received a Bachelor of Arts in Theatre Studies from Dalhousie University before continuing her playwriting education at Tarragon Theatre in Toronto, ON.